ContainerSSH/containerssh.github.io/docs/guides/honeypot.md

 This guide will lead you through the steps of creating an SSH honeypot with ContainerSSH.

 !!! danger
     Creating SSH honeypots with a real Linux backend is inherently dangerous.
 Any local privilege escalation could lead to the attacker taking over your host system.
-While this tutorial represents the best practices in building a honeypot, the responsibility of securing your installation ultimately rests upon you. **Please do not attempt this unless you are intimately familiar with securing container environments.** [Docker has a really good read on this topic.](https://docs.docker.com/engine/security/)
+While this tutorial represents the best practices in building a honeypot, the responsibility of securing your installation ultimately rests upon you. **Please do not attempt this unless you are intimately familiar with securing container environments.** [Docker has really good documentation on this topic.](https://docs.docker.com/engine/security/)

 !!! warning
     This guide is written for the upcoming 0.4 release of ContainerSSH.
 You can [read the reference manual for this version here](../reference/upcoming/index.md).

 ## Step 1: Infrastructure

 In order to set up a honeypot securely you will need at least two hosts: one to run ContainerSSH and the second to run the container infrastructure the attacker is dropped into.
 We'll call the first host the `gateway` VM and the second one `sacrificial` VM.
-Ideally, the `sacrificial` VM should run on its own dedicated physical hardware to prevent secrets leakage due to CPU bugs.
+Ideally, the `sacrificial` VM should run on its own dedicated physical hardware to prevent leakage of secrets due to CPU bugs.
 Both VMs need sufficient disk space to hold audit logs and containers.

-Furthermore, you will need an S3-compatible object storage to upload [audit logs](/reference/upcoming/audit.md) to and we will need a [Prometheus](https://prometheus.io/) installation for monitoring.
+Furthermore, you will need an S3-compatible object storage to upload [audit logs](/reference/upcoming/audit.md) and we will need a [Prometheus](https://prometheus.io/) installation for monitoring.

 We strongly recommend automating the setup with a tool like [Terraform](https://terraform.io) to rapidly apply security updates.